JanneMattila/www/docs/_posts/2024/04/2024-04-15-dotnet-6-support-ends.markdown

 categories: azure
 tags: azure appgw
 ---
-I have previously wrote about
+I  previously wrote about
 [Preparing for Azure services retirements]({% post_url 2023/09/2023-09-25-preparing-for-azure-services-retirements %}).

-And now, it's time to remind everybody about the upcoming end of support for .NET 6, because I personally have received the following email about it:
+And now, it's time to remind everybody about the upcoming end of support for .NET 6, because I received the following email about it:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/15/dotnet-6-support-ends/actionrequiredemail.png" %}